 Provisions expressly mentioned in the judgment/order text.

-Employer liability to pay simple interest arises if compensation payable under sub-section (3) of section 77 is not paid within thirty days.
-Interest runs from the date the compensation becomes payable until the date of payment at twelve per cent per annum, or at any other rate notified by the Central Government.
+Employer liability for interest on unpaid employee compensation arises if compensation payable under section 77 is not paid within thirty days.
+The employer must then pay simple interest from the date the compensation becomes payable until the date of payment, at twelve per cent per annum or any other rate notified by the Central Government from time to time.

 Full Summary is available for active users!